When people don’t understand something, they tend to cast aspersions, and investing in options certainly fits that bill.

 Gambling refers to the act of randomly risking money on an outcome.

 That’s not to say that there’s anything intrinsically wrong with gambling.
-It is a pastime enjoyed by many across the globe, especially in the sports sphere.
+In some countries, like the UK, you can gamble from the age of 16 using a very popular method of scratch cards.
+It is a pastime enjoyed by many across the globe, from slot machines, poker, to just sports betting.
 To learn more about sports betting, check out this guide by FanDuel – https://www.fanduel.com/sports-betting-guide

 So put even more simply, investors can rightly “expect” to come out on top based on their analysis; while gamblers “hope” to win.